monilpat/gtk-api/README.md

 Example Usage of APIClientWrapper
 The following example demonstrates how to use the APIClientWrapper to interact with the API.
+Note you will need to be on VPN if you are NORAM based

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing";